hanifahuq/predicting-diagnosis/README.md

 - `K20002990_InvestigativeScript.ipynb` : Investigative script to find the best-performing models and combined pipeline.
 - `K20002990_FinalPipeline.ipynb` : Final pipeline script used to train on `training_validation.csv` and predict age on test MRI data (using real data, witheld from the file)

-Investigative script uses trainval data to
-Final pipeline code is the clean code with the final pipeline that is trained on the trainval data and attempts to predict on the test MRI features data to find the accuracy to produce predictions.

-Note: The 'test' and 'predictions' data is randomised data to ensure that my final pipeline runs on the same formatted data.
-The real test set and predictions were withheld, which is why I used the 'trainval' data for all investigations, including testing.
+Note: The real test set and predictions were withheld by my professor, which is why I used the 'trainval' data for all investigations, including testing.

 Further information about the background, aims and results can be found in the powerpoint presentation.